-Deer ticks can carry Lyme Disease, and mosquitoes can carry West Nile Virus.
+Deer ticks can carry Lyme Disease and Powassan Virus, and mosquitoes can carry West Nile Virus.
 Both are prevalent in New Jersey, as well as many areas of the US, and just as easily picked up in a yard as on the trail.
 Both are avoidable if you take a few simple precautions.

 Ticks and Lyme Disease Fast Facts

 - Lyme Disease Foundation – tick identification, video on how to properly remove a tick, photo of Lyme rash, tons of info

 - Always check yourself for ticks after a hike (or even just working in your yard) – even places that were covered with clothing…the little buggers crawl ALL over and will seek out the warmest spot on your body.
 Especially check the back of the knee, groin, navel, armpit, ears, and nape of the neck.